grnhse/greenhouse-api-docs/source/includes/webhooks/_candidate_events.md

 ## Candidate merged

-This web hook will fire when a candidate or prospect is merged with another candidate.
+This webhook will fire when a candidate or prospect is merged with another candidate.
 This process should fire for regular manual merges and auto-merges.
 It will also fire per candidate for a bulk merge.
-This web hook supersedes the candidate deleted web hook.
-If both candidate deleted and candidate merged are configured on your site, only the candidate merged web hook will fire when candidate records are removed via merge.
-If a candidate deleted web hook is configured but candidate merged is not, then the candidate deleted web hook will fire when a candidate record is deleted via merge.
-The payload for a candidate merged web hook matches the payload for candidate deleted except it contains the ID of the winning candidate record.
+This webhook supersedes the candidate deleted webhook.
+If both candidate deleted and candidate merged are configured on your site, only the candidate merged webhook will fire when candidate records are removed via merge.
+If a candidate deleted webhook is configured but candidate merged is not, then the candidate deleted webhook will fire when a candidate record is deleted via merge.
+The payload for a candidate merged webhook matches the payload for candidate deleted except it contains the ID of the winning candidate record.

 ```json
 {